-We produce Westmorland Green roofing slates in three different formats.
+We source and craft Westmorland Green Slate tiles in three different formats.
 The three roofing slates formats are:

-Sized slates are ideal for roofs, where there is a lot of cutting required, i.e. at verges, hips and valleys, as the widest of the slates can be selected for these areas.
+Sized Slates.
+These are of a stated length but random widths: the widths will never be less than half the length and not greater than a square.
+Sized slates are ideal for roofs where a lot of cutting is required, i.e. at verges, hips and valleys, as the widest of the slates can be selected for these areas.

-Randoms are ordered by reference to the maximum and minimum required lengths, for example 460mm to 225mm (18” to 10”): they must be sorted on site by length and are laid to courses which diminish from eaves to ridge.
+Randoms.
+These are supplied in random lengths and widths: the width never being less than half the length.
+Randoms are ordered by reference to the maximum and minimum required lengths, for example, 460mm to 225mm (18” to 10”): they must be sorted on-site by length and are laid to courses which diminish from eaves to ridge.